Benbhoy1888/SET08103/Admin/Code of Conduct.md

 # Code of Conduct

-### Group members: Emma Davidson, Andy Dickinson, Ben Loughery, and Tim Honisett
+### Group members: Emma Davidson, Andy Dickinson, Ben Loughrey, and Tim Honisett
 <br>

 * All team members must pull the remote branch before pushing their commits so conflicts are resloved locally and therefore there are never conflicts on a remote branch